MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/fetch-resources.md

 If you like writing code or already have OAuth code that you can repurpose, then all you need to do is register your app.

 1. Go to [https://apps.dev.microsoft.com](https://apps.dev.microsoft.com) and click **Add an app**.
-2. Enter an app name like Bing Ads Scripts Get Tokens.
+2. Enter an app name like Bing Ads Scripts.
 (Don't check Guided setup.)
 3. Click **Create** and note your application ID (client ID).
 4. Click **Add Platform** and then **Native Application**.
 5. Under **Microsoft Graph delegated permissions**, click **Add** and select Files.Read and offline_access.